 - What is the Cost-Per-Acquisition (CPA)?
 CPA is the amount you pay each time an action is taken as a result of your ad.
 For attorneys, it could be filling out a contact form, calling your office, registering for a newsletter or just reading your blog.
 However you measure CPA, if it’s too high for certain queries, you need a negative keyword to avoid those queries.

 How do you get a list of search queries to comb through?
 Navigate to the “search terms” interface in your AdWords platform.
 Click on the icon that looks like a funnel.
 This is your filter.
 You can type in parameters you’d like to filter by or pick from a list.
 Be sure to enable the right columns for the metrics you want to see.
 To do this, just click the three vertical bars next to the filter.
 You can now set your filters using less than, greater than or equal to parameters.
-For example, set a filter to see all search queries with a CTR of less than 12
+For example, set a filter to see all search queries with a CTR of less than 12 percent, or a CVR of less than 30 percent.

 You can also use multiple parameters for one filter, and combine sorting features with filters.
 For example, sort by the highest number of impressions.
 This will yield a list of the most common search queries that trigger your ads to display.
 Take that list and filter it with parameters that relate to CTR or CVR.
 You’ll see a list of search queries that meet your criteria.
 From there, simply check the queries you want to add as negative keywords and choose the match type.